SaturnKai/DeadMapAccess/README.md

 ## Credits

-For any bug reports or feedback, there is a thread available for the mod inside the [R.E.P.O Modding Discord Server](https://discord.gg/vPJtKhYAFe).
+Developed by [SaturnKai](https://saturnkai.dev/).
+For any **bug reports or feedback**, there is a thread available for the mod inside the [R.E.P.O Modding Discord Server](https://discord.gg/vPJtKhYAFe).